-The Transformation of Global Governance Project is a horizontal initiative at the European University Institute, a joint endeavour of the School of Transnational Governance and the Tommaso Padoa-Schioppa Chair in European Economic and Monetary Integration at the Robert Schuman Centre for Advanced Studies.
+The Transformation of Global Governance Project was a horizontal initiative, run between 2018 and 2021 at at the European University Institute, a joint endeavour of the School of Transnational Governance and the Tommaso Padoa-Schioppa Chair in European Economic and Monetary Integration at the Robert Schuman Centre for Advanced Studies.

-Over two years, the Transformation of Global Governance Project will:
+The Transformation of Global Governance Project had the objective to:

 - analyse how governance has been and is currently conducted in a series of sectors